prousium/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Hey my name is Aditi  and i build this awesome game and this is my first game .
+Hey my name is Aditi  and i build this awesome website and this is my first weather app  .